vanvalenlab/kiosk-redis-consumer/README.md

 Custom consumers can be used to implement custom model pipelines.
 This documentation is a continuation of a [tutorial](https://deepcell-kiosk.readthedocs.io/en/master/CUSTOM-JOB.html) on building a custom job pipeline.

 Consumers consume Redis events.
-Each type of Redis event is put into a separate queue (e.g. `predict`, `track`), and each consumer type will pop items to consume off that queue.
+Each type of Redis event is put into a queue (e.g. `predict`, `track`), and each queue has a specific consumer type will pop items off the queue.
 Consumers call the `_consume` method to consume each item it finds in the queue.
 This method must be implemented for every consumer.